skc1712/skc1712.github.io/SS.md

 where $k$ is a scaling exponent.
 Here are some intuitive real-world examples, some of which I am sure all of us have seen somewhere.

+This is a typical definition of a homogeneous function of degree $k$ that we learn in Calculus.

 # Self-similarity of equations